FlorianNelles/CI3-Example_F1-Season-Manager/README.md

 - user-based driverlist, with your own created and official drivers
 - list of all the teams and some informations about them
 - newspage
-- switch between english and german
+- switch between languages (english and german)